 Tianyi Square, August 2017.
-I had to begrudgingly accept that visually at least Tianyi Square is pretty impressive.
+I had to begrudgingly accept that, visually at least, Tianyi Square is pretty impressive.
 European style structures hold court over a small park; still blue pools and pretty fountains.
-At night there is a light and music show where the buildings turn blue and one of the fountains transforms into a huge, shimmering peacock.
+At night there’s a light and music show where the buildings turn blue and one of the fountains transforms into a huge, shimmering peacock.

 Tianyi Square, August 2017.
 You’ll also find a bunch of cool art installations, sculptures and paintings peppered around the square.
 In fact, Tianyi won a major award in 2003 when it was crowned China’s Best Public Art Construction.